 Keep in mind that when switching to a Medicare Replacement policy, it is highly likely that you may also have to switch doctors as well.
 Part of the reason that Medicare Advantage policies are competitively priced is due to their restricted networks.
 They choose the lowest-cost doctors and practices so that they can pay out low-cost claims.
 Then, hopefully, they pass those savings on to you.
 But for many senior citizens, the cost of keeping their doctor might be worth paying a little extra in premiums.

 There are two different types of provider networks which Medicare Advantage plans utilize in order to deliver you the best possible care.
 They are called Health Maintenance Organizations (HMOs for short) and Preferred Provider Organizations (or PPOs).
-Take a look at the HMO and PPO plans below:

 Comparing Medigap and Medicare Advantage